pixelminds/pinebook_dwm/02_config.md

 # make clean install

 ```
 Once in the task of compiling dwm, the same exact process can be done with the other suckless applications, like dmenu, st, and slstatus.
 A lot can be said about the suckless philosophy.
-Basically what they offer is just what many Linux users expect in a Linux-based workflow - each application has a purpose, and it doesn't try to do anything else.
+Basically what they offer is just what many Linux users expect in a Linux-based workflow - each application has a purpose, performs efficiently, and it doesn't try to do anything else.

 ### File management